 12. University of Mississippi

 Within the 2,000 acres of the University of Mississippi’s campus, students will find the oldest college bell in America, as well as the Peddle Bell Tower with its carillon.
 The beautiful Greek Revival-style Lyceum is on the National Register for Historic Places and, along with the University Circle, serves as a campus landmark.
 Now acting as the administrative hub of the university, the Lyceum was completed in 1848, based on the designs of British-born architect William Nichols, Sr.

 For those students who prefer the natural splendor of campus, The Grove is a haven and nationally-known tailgating venue with 10 acres of trees, picnic tables and a stage.
 Walkers on campus can take Bailey’s Woods Trail from the University Museum, through paths dotted with trees and plant life, to the historic former abode of author William Faulkner.

-11. Colorado State University in Fort Collins, Colo.
+11. Colorado State University